ultrain-os/UIPs/UIPS/UIP-6.md

 	 * @param from the token sender
 	 * @param to the token recevier
 	 * @param quantity the quantity of the token asset
-	 * @param memeo the memeo for transfer action
+	 * @param memo the memo for transfer action
 	 */
 	transfer(from: account_name, to: account_name, quantity: Asset, memo: string): void;